JacobPWeb/slideshow/README.md

 timer (int) only has an effect if the auto option is set to true.

 controls (boolean) is whether or not you want control buttons to be generated, so the user can navigate slides manually.

+You will need to add styling to make it pretty!